nasa/cape/doc/pycart/json/Mesh.rst

     *TriFile*: {``"Components.i.tri"``} | :class:`str` | :class:`list` (*str*)
-        This can be either the name of a single triangulation file (specified relative to the pyCart root folder, which is the folder from which either `pycart` is called or :func:`pyCart.cart3d.Cart3d` is called, or a list of such triangulation files.
+        This can be either the name of a single triangulation file (specified relative to the pyCart root folder, which is the folder from which either `pycart` is called or :func:`cape.pycart.cntl.Cntl` is called, or a list of such triangulation files.
 If a list, the files will be read in the order listed, which affects node and face numbering.
 If the component ID numbers of the multiple tri files do not overlap, they will